gregorriegler/gregorriegler.github.io/_drafts/tdd-course.md

-# TDD Cash Course from the back of the room in 2 hours.
+# TDD Crash Course in 2 hours.

 ## How I got there
 I am reading this book: "Training from the BACK of the Room!" and it really resonates with me.